shsimm/Unsupervised-Modelling-Semantic-Clustering/README.md

 There are **four** analyses
  1) Gene Set Variation Analyses
- 2) Volcano Plotting
+ 2) Volcano Plotting of GSVA Effect Sizes
- 3) Enrcihment scores from the GSVA
+ 3) Plotting GSVA Enrichment Scores Stratified by Variables
- 4) CTRA effect sizes across terms
+ 4) CTRA Effect Sizes Across Terms

 There are **two** files
-1) Driver (.rmd with functions)
+1) Driver Script (.rmd with functions)
 2) Script (.rmd calling the functions)